sunnybhambhani/todayslearning/helm_installer_approach2.md

 ```

 Lets break this file now:
-- There are multiple sections in this `YAML` file, but majorly we will focus on `.releases` and `.helmDefaults` sections.
+- There can be multiple sections in this `YAML` file, but majorly we will focus on `.releases` and `.helmDefaults` sections.
 - For more details around what all things we can have in a helmfile.yaml, ref: https://helmfile.readthedocs.io/en/latest/#configuration.